Norton vs Bitdefender 2023: Which Antivirus Is Better?

-I was impressed to find that both antivirus programs provide excellent defense against all strains of malware — but Norton ultimately outperformed Bitdefender.
-Despite both having a wide range of add-ons (like a password manager, VPN, firewall, and parental controls), Norton’s features are more effective, easy to use, and security-focused.
+I was impressed that both antivirus programs provide excellent defense against all strains of malware — but Norton ultimately outperformed Bitdefender in security, performance, ease of use, and extra features.
 In comparison, Bitdefender’s standout features are its device optimization tools.

 |Firewall||Customizable firewall available on all plans||Robust firewall but only available on premium plans|